POC Training - Chart Documentation

 - Recipient, subject and message text are required, the chart number is optional.
 Uncheck "Active Patients Only" to search for discharged patients.

-- Send To options will include One or more employees, All Employees (this will select ALL active Barnestorm employees), or a Team of employees that has been setup under codes.
+- Send To options will include One or more employees or a Team of employees that has been setup under codes.
 See Employee Team Codes article on how to setup teams.

 - Messages can be sent and delivered at a future date.
 This is particularly useful for visits or reminders that need to happen in the future.
 To create a message that will send in the future, uncheck the box that says Messages should be delivered immediately.
 Then fill in the date and time that the message should be delivered.